andreilim123/odin-recipes/README.md

 Decided to do bold and italics characters for certain texts for visual and accessibility reason.

-At this moment, my solution to properly distance each sentence for visual presentation is using <p> separately.
+At this moment, my solution to properly distance each sentence for visual presentation is using p separately.
 Unsure if it would create problems down the line but for this particular simple task it is working as intended.

-As an experimatation, I put some <p> inside <li> commands and some <p> outside <li>, both seems to work fine but unsure which one is proper if any, at the moment
+As an experimatation, I put some p inside li commands and some p outside li, both seems to work fine but unsure which one is proper if any, at the moment

 Turns out the Pad Thai recipe I chose had a lot of ingredients and steps.
 It even has sauce.
 Took me longer to finish the Pad Thai.